nymtech/nym/sdk/typescript/examples/firefox-extension/README.md

-# Nym Chrome Extension Example
+# Nym Firefox Extension Example

-This is an example of how Nym can be used within the context of a Chrome extension.
+This is an example of how Nym can be used within the context of a Mozilla Firefox extension.

 ## Running the example